Investing Statistics – 10 Interesting Facts And Trends

 (Source: Bureau of Economic Analysis)

-Foreign investors play a significant role in US markets.
-Investors abroad have $4.47 trillion in direct investment in US stocks, real estate, and other assets. $3.18 trillion of this investment comes from Europe, while Japan is responsible for $690 billion and Canada for $528 billion.
+International investors maintain substantial US market presence with $4.47 trillion in direct investment across stocks, real estate, and other assets.
+European investors contribute $3.18 trillion, followed by Japan at $690 billion and Canada at $528 billion.

-US investors have $6.09 trillion invested abroad, with around 65% of that investment flowing to Europe.
+US investors hold $6.09 trillion in foreign investments, with approximately 65% flowing to European markets.

 Conclusion: Investing Statistics